 Cost of Services.
-Cost of services increased 28.2%, or \$249.0 million, to \$1,131.8 million for the year ended December 31, 2023, from \$882.8 million during the year ended December 31, 2022.
+Cost of services increased 28.2%, or \$249.0 million, to \$1,131.8 million for the year ended December 31, 2023, from \$882.8 millionduring the year ended December 31, 2022.
 Cost of services by reportable segment was as follows:

 Hydraulic Fracturing.
 Cost of services for our hydraulic fracturing segment increased \$110.1 million during the year ended December 31, 2023, as compared to the year ended December 31, 2022.
 The increase was primarily attributable to increased activity levels resulting from the increased demand for our services as compared to 2022, and the impact of general cost inflation.
-As a percentage of hydraulic fracturing revenues (including reservation fees), hydraulic fracturing cost of services increased to 69.2% for the year ended December 31, 2023, as compared to 67.9% for the year ended December 31, 2023 and 2022.
-Excluding reservation fees revenue of \$0 and \$27.0 million for the years ended December 31, 2023 and 2022, respectively, our hydraulic fracturing cost of services as a percentage of hydraulic fracturing revenues for the years ended December 31, 2023 and 2022, respectively, our hydraulic fracturing cost of services as a percentage of hydraulic fracturing revenues for the years ended December 31, 2023 and 2022, may approximately 69.2% and 69.5%, respectively.
+As a percentage of hydraulic fracturing revenues (including reservation fees), hydraulic fracturing cost of services increased to 69.2% for the year ended December 31, 2023, as compared to 67.9% for the year ended December 31, 2022.
+Excluding reservation fees revenue of \$0 and \$27.0 million for the years ended December 31, 2023 and 2022, respectively, our hydraulic fracturing cost of services as a percentage of hydraulic fracturing revenues for the years ended December 31, 2023 and 2022 was approximately 69.2% and 69.5%, respectively.
 The decrease was a result of increased operational efficiencies and improved customer pricing, partially offset by costs of \$38.0 million associated with the replacement of fluid ends during the year ended December 31, 2023.
 Fluid ends were capitalized and depreciated in 2022.
 Effective January 1, 2023, the Company commenced expensing fluid ends as part of cost of services rather than capitalizing fluid ends as part of property and equipment as a result of the change in estimated useful life.